MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/define-alternate-keys-entity.md

 You should be aware of the following constraints when creating alternate keys:

-- **Valid columns in key definitions**
+- **Valid columns in key table definitions**

-   Only columns of the following types can be included in alternate key definitions:
+   Only columns of the following types can be included in alternate key table definitions:

   |      Column Type      |    Display Name     |